connectrpc/connect-es/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

 As clearly as you can, please tell us what the bug is.

-Please note that Node.js is not supported by Connect-Web.
-We are working on Connect for Node.js - if you are interested, let us know on Slack or on GitHub discussions.

 **To Reproduce**